Swap distant examples of environmental concepts or issues for local, equivalent ones.

 What they all have in common is a focus on local examples and experiences to provide relevance and engagement.
 Check out these varied approaches to place-based learning. |

-Click for Interactive Map of Georgia's diverse EcoRegions
+Click for Interactive Map of Plants of Georgia's EcoRegions

 |